Famous for being an ideal place for beach camping, Manuel Uy Beach Resort offers an excellent place for those who want to rough it out.

 - Stilts Calatagan Beach Resort – Check Price and Availability

 There are also a lot of Calatagan accommodations that you can find on Airbnb.
-If you’re planning on booking via Airbnb.
-Here’s a P1600 ($30) discount on your first booking when you sign up on Airbnb via this link.
+If you’re planning on booking via Airbnb, here’s a P2,200 ($44) discount on your first booking.

 You might also like…